Get Your Family Dispute Case Packet — Private, Fast, Affordable

 Arbitration in Lowndes: The Simmons Family Estate Dispute

 Lowndes, Missouri — It was a quiet evening in April 2023 when tensions boiled over in the Simmons family home.
-What was once a close-knit family now found themselves embroiled in a bitter dispute over the estate of the late patriarch, Thomas Simmons, who had passed away just six months prior.
+What was once a close-knit family now found themselves embroiled in a bitter dispute over the estate of the late patriarch, the claimant, who had passed away just six months prior.
 With assets valued at approximately $850,000, including a family farm, two rental properties, and various investments, the disagreement threatened to tear the Simmons legacy apart.

 The root of the conflict centered on the validity and interpretation of Thomas’s last will, executed in December 2022.
 In the document, Thomas apportioned the farm equally among his three children — Michael, Sarah, and David — but left the rental properties solely to Sarah.
 Michael and David contested the fairness of this arrangement, arguing the rental properties had been maintained jointly and funded by all siblings over the years.
 They insisted on an equal share of all assets.